rahulgupta609/rahul-django/README.md

 cookiecutter https://github.com/hashedin/django-project-template -f
 ```

-Cookiecutter creates a new directory for your app, `cd` into that directory.
+Cookiecutter will create a new directory for your app, `cd` into that directory.

 Create a virtualenv:
 ```bash